dwhinham/mt32-pi/README.md

 ### Compatibility

 Currently, we have been targeting DACs based on the Texas Instruments PCM5xxx series of chips due to their popularity, but other DACs could be supported quite easily.
+The NXP UDA1334 is also reportedly working well.

-Some more advanced DACs are configured by software (usually a Linux driver), whereas others need no configuration as they are preconfigured in hardware.
+Some more advanced DACs are configured by software (normally a Linux driver), whereas others need no configuration as they are preconfigured in hardware.
 This will vary between manufacturers, and so some editing of `mt32-pi.cfg` may be required.

 > **Note:** If a DAC requires software configuration, they will not produce any sound until they have been properly initialized.
 This initialization is done by sending it a special sequence of commands over the I2C (not I2S) bus.
 For the PCM5xxx family, you can set `i2c_dac_init = pcm51xx` to enable this.